nfdi4objects/n4o-graph-importer/README.md

 ~~~

 Other fields are ignored so the return value of [GET /terminology/](#get-terminology) can be used as payload.

+#### GET /terminology/:id/stage/

+List and get files of the stage directory of a terminology.

 #### POST /terminology/:id/receive